vt-middleware/ldaptive/docs/guide/connections.md

 *JNDI Provider*

 - ResultCode.PROTOCOL_ERROR (2)  (javax.naming.CommunicationException)
-- ResultCode.BUSY (51)                     (javax.naming.ServiceUnavailableException)
-- ResultCode.UNAVAILABLE (52)        (javax.naming.ServiceUnavailableException)
+- ResultCode.SERVER_DOWN (81)  (any exception message containing 'socket closed')

-See How LDAP Error Codes Map to JNDI Exceptions for details on which naming exceptions map to which result codes.
+[See How LDAP Error Codes Map to JNDI Exceptions](http://docs.oracle.com/javase/tutorial/jndi/ldap/exceptions.html) for details on which naming exceptions map to which result codes.

 *JLDAP Provider*

-- ResultCode.LDAP_TIMEOUT (85)
 - ResultCode.CONNECT_ERROR (91)

 *Apache LDAP Provider*

-None set
+- ResultCode.SERVER_DOWN (81)

 *UnboundID Provider*

-- ResultCode.LDAP_TIMEOUT (85)
+- ResultCode.SERVER_DOWN (81)

+*OpenDJ Provider*

-- ResultCode.CONNECT_ERROR (91)
+- ResultCode.SERVER_DOWN (81)

 If you need to modify the default setting you can do so by changing the provider configuration: